loganwright/Genome/README.md

 ### `Map`

-This is the object that is used two encapsulate the `Dna` as well as a more global context which can represent any object you may want your sub operations to have access to.
+This is the object that is used two encapsulate the `Node` as well as a more global context which can represent any object you may want your sub operations to have access to.

 This has particular use in things like CoreData where a `NSManagedObjectContext` may be required.